 -Both are brain development disorders that are characterized by varying degrees of impairment in communicative skills and impaired social abilities, and by repetitive behaviors.
 Although no significant delay is apparent in the development of language in Aspergers syndrome.

 -The third form is Pervasive Developmental Disorder - Not Otherwise Specified (PDD-NOS) It is usually milder than Autism, has symptoms common with autism though lacks enough for more specific diagnosis.

 Children and adults with autism may have problems with social, emotional, and communication skills.
-They might repeat certain characteristics for Autism and may be unwilling to change their daily activities.
+They may repeat certain characteristics of Autism and may be unwilling to change their daily activities.

 -Many people with autism also have different ways of learning, paying attention, or reacting.
 While autism is often labeled "adult autism" or "childhood autism," Autism Spectrum Disorders begin during early childhood (before age 3), and usually last throughout a person's life and vary in the degree of disability.